Workshop

 If you are interested in learning more about this topic, please read our Plain English Guide on What to do When the Union Comes Knocking.

-If you have a query with regard to any of the information in this article, you require assistance in dealing with union right of entry notices (including a permit holder’s behaviour during entry to premises), or you would like to speak with a lawyer in relation to a separate employment matter, please don’t hesitate to get in contact with Coleman Greig’s Employment Law Team.
+If you have a query with regard to any of the information in this article or require assistance in dealing with union right of entry notices (including a permit holder’s behaviour during entry to premises) contact Coleman Greig’s Employment Law team.

 Share: